rsdoiel/antenna/archives/2025/north_america_2025.23.md

 date: 2025-06-10, from: The Lever News

- A new legislative carveout could redirect billions in funding for rural broadband construction to Elon Musk’s satellite company.
+ A new carveout could redirect billions in funding for rural broadband construction to Elon Musk’s satellite company.

 <br>